2-3 years | RECENT GRADUATES AND LICENSED OR NEARLY-LICENSED ARCHITECTS

 At 100 Fold Studio, our training is based on the concept of career discipleship.
 Technical skills, practical wisdom, and spiritual values are imparted through the guidance of the long-term staff, hands-on project opportunities and daily interactions within the larger Studio.
 Fellows will focus on developing their professional, personal, and team-building skills to effectively serve other nonprofits and ministries through design.
 Our goal is to provide an international, on-site experience.

-Fellows at 100 Fold Studio are committed to raising funds for the organization and completing a five-month missions training program.
+Fellows at 100 Fold Studio are committed to raising funds for the organization.
 100 Fold Studio provides you with resources to develop a network of donors who have a clear understanding of the mission, vision, and values of 100 Fold.
 Salaries are based on experience.

 100 Fold Studio also has fellowship opportunities for young professionals including: a Creative Media Coordinator, Videographer, Office Administrator, and Nonprofit Associate.